wp-plugins/wp-to-twitter/readme.txt

 Right here: [WP to Twitter FAQ](http://www.joedolson.com/articles/wp-to-twitter/support-2/).
 I don't maintain them here because I would prefer to only maintain one copy.
 This is better for everybody, since the responses are much more likely to be up to date!

+= How can I help you make WP to Twitter a better plug-in? =

+Writing and maintaining a plug-in is a lot of work.
+You can help me by providing detailed support requests (which saves me time), or by providing financial support via my [plug-in donations page](http://www.joedolson.com/donate.php).
+Believe me, any small donation really makes a difference!

 == Screenshots ==

 1. WP to Twitter main settings page.